0vm/RAM-Limiter/README.md

 # Use
-Frees up RAM that is being used by Discord, Chrome And OBS Automatically, This gives your device more available ram and less battery consumption.
+Frees up RAM that is being used by Any Appilication Automatically, This gives your device more available ram and less battery consumption.
 On Application startup you can choose between Chrome, Discord or OBS Since those personally use the most ram for me.